clevelandmusicco/HothouseExamples/src/MIDI.md

 messages (CC 120-127) are ignored during learn, because plenty of hosts broadcast those at startup and they'd pick the channel for you.

-### Resetting to omni
+### Resetting to the factory channel

 Power the pedal up with **FOOTSWITCH 2 held down**.
+The saved channel is forgotten and the LEDs blink back the factory channel.
+On a stock build that's
-Both LEDs double-blink together to confirm, and the pedal is back to responding on every channel.
+omni: both LEDs double-blink together and the pedal responds on every channel again.

 Holding *both* footswitches at power-up does nothing to the MIDI channel.
 That grip is the DFU gesture, and it shouldn't reconfigure MIDI on the way past.